-INDIVIDUAL AND GROUP SUPERVISION
+INDIVIDUAL AND GROUP CLINICAL SUPERVISION

-Judith provides clinical supervision to individual therapists and clinicians from differing disciplines, group supervision to multidisciplinary mental health and trauma teams.
-She brings her experience in working in tertiary level mental health with children, young people and adults who have experienced trauma, neglect and attachment disruption.
-As a systemic family therapist Judith prioritises a relational perspective, including focus on relationships within and between members of the family system, the wider systems, and the therapist.
+Judith provides clinical supervision to individual clinicians and practitioners from differing disciplines, and group supervision to multidisciplinary mental health teams.
+She brings her clinical experience as an individual, couple and family therapist working with children, young people and adults - in non-government relationship counselling agencies, and government tertiary level child and adolescent mental health specialising in trauma, neglect and attachment disruption.
+As a systemic couple and family therapist, Judith prioritises a relational perspective, including focus on relationships within and between members of the family system, the wider systems, and the therapist.
 Supervision may also be informed by her international credentials as a supervisor in Open Dialogue and dialogical practice.

 A method of supervision which is focused on systemic theory and practice, including systemic conceptualisation and development of systemic skills.

-DIALOGICAL SUPERVISION GROUPS
+DIALOGICAL SUPERVISION GROUPS (TEAMS OR PEERS)

 DIALOGICAL & SYSTEMIC SUPERVISION

 A method of supervision for clinicians and practitioners as informed by both dialogical and systemic theory and practice of family therapy, as devised by Judith based upon her PhD methodology.

 A method of supervision in which both therapist(s) or practitioner and client(s) engage together in a structured reflective conversation on the therapeutic work.

 A method of supervision which involves non-verbal processing followed by verbal exploration of the therapeutic work, particularly useful when clinicians or practitioner are stuck or wondering about how to go on in the therapeutic work.